The Power of Print: 7 Reasons to Print Your Work

 5) Create a Money-Maker

-After a shoot is over, prints keep people buying--whether it’s your client or a collector.
+After a shoot is over, high quality prints keep people buying--whether it’s your client or a collector.
 While the value of the tangible lives very much in memories and emotions for clients and photogs alike, there is also a monetary value for the photographer that shouldn’t be ignored.

 6) Access the Professional Print World

-If you ever meet with a gallery, agency, or collector, you should have a printed portfolio.
+If you ever meet with a gallery, agency, or collector, you should have a professional quality printed portfolio.
 Why?
 Because they are working in the print world, and if you want to get in on it, you need to speak their language.

 “The first time I had one of my floral arrangements printed, I cried.
 Seeing it blown up in all its glory is really emotional and empowering.
 Feeling the weight of the gorgeous Hahnemuhle paper in my hands and then hanging it on my wall or a client’s wall is my goal—I have created a flower arrangement that will last forever.” –Ashley Woodson Bailey